pzhaojohnson/rna2drawer2/README.md

 and may be referred to as "Vienna" format.

 Example inputs can be selected at the top of the form.
-Parameters controlling how the sequence and structure are read in can be shown via the toggles at the top right corners of the text boxes for the sequence and structure.
+Parameters controlling how the sequence and structure are read in by the program can be opened via the details toggles above the top right corners of the sequence and structure text boxes.

 ## Saving a Drawing and Opening a Saved Drawing